-Safety and First Aid
+Definitions (as used in this policy) Safety and First Aid

+1)While conducting a trip, the teacher, employee or agent of the school shall have the school's first aid kit in his/her possession or immediately available.
+(Education Code 32040, 32041).

+2) Whenever trips are conducted in areas known to be infested with poisonous snakes:

-- 1. While conducting a trip, the teacher, employee or agent of the school shall have the school's first aid kit in his/her possession or immediately available.
-(CA Education Code 32040, 32041).
-All chaperones and students will be made aware of the designated person holding the first aid kit.
-All emergency contact information, medical information, allergy, and diet restrictions shall be kept accessible and immediately available by the teacher, employee, or agent of the school. - 2.
-Any field trip into an area which is commonly known to be infested by poisonous snakes shall have a teacher, employee, or agent of the school who has completed a course in first aid, certified by the American Red Cross, which emphasizes the treatment of snake bites (CA Education Code 32043).
-All students and adults on the trip shall be informed of the attending adult(s) who is First Aid Certified. - 3.
-Before trips of more than one day, the teacher shall discuss with staff, parent/guardians and students related rules for the trip.
-For chaperones that will assist in supervising students on the trip, the teacher will also hold a meeting to explain how to keep appropriate groups together and what to do if an emergency occurs.
+- a.
+The first aid kit taken on the trip shall contain medically accepted snakebite remedies.
+(Education Code 32043) - b.
+The trip shall be accompanied by a teacher, employee or agent of the school who has completed a first aid course which is certified by the American Red Cross and which emphasizes the treatment of snakebites.
+(Education Code 32043).

+3)Before trips of more than one day, the teacher shall discuss with staff, parent/guardians and students related rules for the trip.
+For non-certificated adults who will assist in supervising students on the trip, the teacher will also hold a meeting to explain how to keep appropriate groups together and what to do if an emergency occurs.
 The teacher will be in charge of all aspects of the trip.
+As a courtesy, parent volunteers are to be notified at least one week in advance of their responsibilities.